 Using your data system in compliance with IT rules can protect you from leaving a vulnerable side open to ransomware threats.
 Maintaining HIPAA compliance in addition to following an IT security framework can help to ensure that your systems are as secure as possible.
 It can also help in threat management and provide you with various resources to navigate through a cyberattack.

 Backups are the key to protect your patient files and details from ransomware attacks as well as a reliable bookkeeping method in case you lose your files due to other reasons.

 Artificial Intelligence (AI) and Machine Learning (ML) can track real-time data and alert you in case of suspicious emails, unsafe links, compressed files, etcetera.
 These technologies can also help data protection, insurance scam detection, data analysis, drug accounting, and other essential tasks for any healthcare system.

 5. Consider insurance:

-There are insurance policies available which are designed to cover cybersecurity risks as well.
-It is not a preventive measure, more of a protective measure but with the rise of ransomware attacks against healthcare systems, insurance coverage can provide a peace of mind.
-In the event of an attack, it can also help you get in contact with security industry experts who can aid you about what you can do next to minimize your loss.
+There are insurance policies available that are designed to cover cybersecurity risks as well.
+It is not a preventive measure, more of a protective measure but with the rise of ransomware attacks against healthcare systems, insurance coverage can provide peace of mind.
+In the event of an attack, it can also help you get in contact with security industry experts who can aid you in what you can do next to minimize your loss.

 6. Assess your risk